rwynn/monstache-site/src/config.md

 Because the indexes are timestamped you can drop then after a period of time so they don't take up space.
 If you just want the last couple of days of changes, delete the indexes with the old timestamps.
 Elastic [curator](https://github.com/elastic/curator) is your friend here.

 !!! note
 	This option may be passed on the command line as ./monstache --time-machine-namespace test.foo --time-machine-namespace test.bar

+	If specified as an environment variable the value should be namespaces separated only by the `env-delimiter` which defaults to a comma.
+E.g. MONSTACHE_TIME_MACHINE_NS=test.foo,test.bar

 ## time-machine-index-prefix